- Home

 After a hailstorm, the visible damage from the ground is often just the tip of the iceberg.
 Cracked shingles and dented gutters are the obvious signs, but there are additional issues that can occur beneath the surface.
 One of the biggest concerns is granule loss.
 These tiny granules play a crucial role in protecting asphalt shingles from UV exposure and water penetration.
 Once they are worn away, the shingles underneath begin to deteriorate more quickly than they should.

 Dallas sits right in the area of what storm researchers call "Hail Alley."
-Texas recorded 190 billion-dollar weather and climate disaster events between 1980 and 2024, and 126 of those were severe storm events that included hail.1 Spring storm season, which happens from March through June, is peak season for hail.
-Older roofs in neighborhoods like Oak Cliff and East Dallas tend to take the hardest hit because the original materials have already seen decades of wear.
+According to NOAA's National Centers for Environmental Information, Texas recorded 190 billion-dollar weather and climate disaster events between 1980 and 2024, and 126 of those were severe storm events that included hail.1 Spring storm season, which happens from March through June, is peak season for hail.
+Older roofs in neighborhoods like Oak Cliff, East Dallas, and parts of Arlington tend to take the hardest hit because the original materials have already seen decades of wear.

 A trained inspector can find bruised underlayment, hairline cracks in the flashing around chimneys and vents, and soft spots in the decking (that's the plywood layer underneath your shingles) that you'd never catch from the driveway.
 Getting someone up there early is what keeps a repair bill from turning into a replacement.